 The Hopkins County Community Clinic is a free clinic that Trover 3rd year students run with Dr. Crump that provides primary care services to medically underserved patients.
 We are assigned 2-3 patients to follow their care and act as their primary care physicians.
 We follow up with them regularly and are able to order lab work, run diagnostic tests, prescribe medications, etc. under the supervision of Dr. Crump.
 We learn how to do things cost-effectively and only order things that are absolutely necessary.
 The free clinic has shown me how to be more intentional about the cost of the things I am ordering and how many patients have varriers to adequate care.
 Currently, we are doing all of our visits with the patients virtually.
 I think learning how to do telemedicine will benefit us all in the future because it is likely that there will be continuing developments in technology making Telehealth more prominent.
 The clinic is very beneficial to the patients and the community because most of these patients have chronic disease that they would otherwise not have someone following because they cannot afford the healthcare.
-During my time working with my patients at HCCC is when I really learned how to be responsible for patients and more of what it is like to be a doctor, instead of a student.
+During my time working with my patients and more of what it is like to be a doctor, instead of a student.